tescoexp/tescoexp/README.md

  <br>- if you copy me/parts of myself or my system in any way
  <br>it isnt charming at all, it offends me and is just weird!

- really, please dont copy my skins/persona or take any inspo if we are friends. i do not want to see you
+ really, please dont copy my skins/persona or take any inspo from ME AS WHOLE if we are friends.
- <br>trying to be me 😁😁😁
+ <br>i do not want to see you trying to be me 😁😁😁
- <br>anyone may copy code directly from my rentry or github

 </details>